WebAssembly/component-model/design/mvp/CanonicalABI.md

 This means that client code must take care to wait for these operations to finish before dropping.

-The `{Readable,Writable}StreamEnd.copy` method is called polymorphically by the shared definition of `stream.{read,write}` below.
-While the static type of `StreamEnd.shared` is `ReadableStream`, a `WritableStreamEnd` always points to a `SharedStreamImpl` object which is why `WritableStreamEnd.copy` can unconditionally call `stream.write`.

 #### Future State